joakimbo/user-permissions-plugin/README.md

 ## Managing Group Permissions

-In the backend, nagivate to RainLab "Users" menu, either create a new group by clicking "User Groups" and then on "New Group" or click the group you want to edit.
+In the backend, navigate to RainLab "Users" menu, either create a new group by clicking "User Groups" and then on "New Group" or click the group you want to edit.
 Navigate to the "Permissions" tab and click (check) all the permissions you want this group to have.